OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 When testing a site behind a CDN, you should bear in mind the following points:

-- The IPs and servers belong to the CDN provider, and are likely to be out-of-scope for infrastructure testing
+- The IP addresses and servers belong to the CDN provider, and are likely to be out-of-scope for infrastructure testing
-- Many CDNs also include features like bot detection, rate limiting, and web application firewalls
+- Many CDNs also include features such as bot detection, rate limiting, and web application firewalls
 - CDNs usually cache content.
 Therefore, changes made in the backend may not appear immediately on the site.

 If the site is behind a CDN, it could be useful to identify the backend servers.
-If they don't have proper access control enforced, the tester may then be able to bypass the CDN (and any protections it offers) by directly accessing the backend servers.
+If proper access control is not enforced, the tester may be able to bypass the CDN (and any protections it offers) by directly accessing the backend servers.
 There are a variety of different methods that may allow one to identify the backend system:

 - Emails sent by the application may come direct from the back end server, which could reveal it's IP address
-- DNS grinding, zone transfers or certificate transparency lists for domain may reveal it on a subdomain
+- DNS grinding, zone transfers or certificate transparency lists for a domain may reveal it on a subdomain
 - Scanning the IP ranges known to be used by the company may help identify the backend server
 - Exploiting [Server-Side Request Forgery (SSRF)](../07-Input_Validation_Testing/19-Testing_for_Server-Side_Request_Forgery.md) may reveal the IP address
 - Detailed error messages from the application may expose IP addresses or hostnames